jgerminario/upstarter/README.md

 * Data requests access a remote Heroku server at upstarter-server.herokuapp.com, which may take a few moments to bootup after a period of low request volume.
 It could also result in slow search.

 * Currently not all startups have employee data, leading to a number of startups without Momentum Scores.
 Alternatives have been identified and will be implemented.

+* Intermittent error occurs where server crashes on Heroku without rebooting, causing client application to show no results.
+Looking into cause of error.

+* CrunchBase employee data is not always accurate.
+Exploring how to pull from other data sources to come up with more accurate numbers.

 ## Technologies